austin-2018/GitHub.io/README.md

-# Resources used for main project
+# Background Information and Resources used for IoT Project